-PayPal Payflow Gateway / PayPal Payment Pro Payment Methods Integration¶
+Configure PayPal Payflow Gateway / PayPal Payment Pro Payment Methods Integration in the Back-Office

 This section describes the steps that are necessary to expose either PayPal Payflow Gateway and PayPal Payflow Gateway Express Checkout or PayPal Payments Pro and PayPal Payments Pro Express Checkout as payment methods for OroCommerce orders and quotes.

 Integration steps for PayPal Payments Pro and PayPal Payflow Gateway are exactly the same.
-The only difference is the integration type that indicates the way OroCommerce shall treat the integration.
+The only difference is the integration type that indicates the way OroCommerce treats the integration.

 To enable PayPal Payflow Gateway or PayPal Payment Pro payments: